What are fleas?

-Before we can highlight some natural and organic flea treatment, we need to first understand their biology and behaviour around the home.
+Before we can highlight some natural and organic flea treatment, we need to first understand their biology and behaviour.

 Fleas (lat.
 Siphonaptera) are small and wingless insects, approximately 2.5 mm long.
 They have shiny and reddish brown body colour.
 They are compressed and covered with microscopic hair which allows them easier movement through animal fur.
 Fleas have a very bad reputation for being the main culprit in spreading of the bubonic plague or, so called, Black Death.